multitudes/multitudes/README.md

     <img src="https://github.com/multitudes/multitudes/blob/c09f8416879b2b3293cf3e47a9f712482398a1fd/holygraph.jpg" width="600"  title="My Linktree QR">
   </p>
 </details>
 The holy graph shows the progression in the core curriculum going through the concentric cores project after project.
 Each circle is terminated by absolving an exam.
-Three hours time to code without internet and distraction using vim and no autocomplete or copilot!
-[42Berlin](https://42berlin.de/), is a recently launched, disruptive higher education NGO/start-up educating up to 600 students to become cutting-edge techies and software engineers in a practice-based peer-learning environment.
+Three hours time to code without internet and distraction using vim and no autocomplete or copilot.

+[42Berlin](https://42berlin.de) is a recently launched, disruptive higher education NGO/start-up educating up to 600 students to become cutting-edge techies and software engineers in a practice-based peer-learning environment.
 It is based on the concept of Ecole 42 which was founded 2013 in Paris (today trains 18‘000+ students in 50 schools).
 The core curriculu is focused on Unix, C, C++ and System administration.

 ### Find me here: